Xywzel/FantasyTimeTracker/README.md

 # FantasyTimeTracker

-Time Tracking tool for tabletop roleplaying games.
+Fantasy Time Tracker is a game masters tool for keeping linked notes and tracking passage of time for tabletop role playing games.

+Note side keeps markdown files that can be rendered on browser with links between them and also features a way to edit them from browser.

 Time counting is set up for fifth edition Dungeons and Dragons, but chancing turn length should be enough to fit for most other games.

 The tracker and the calendar views are provided for game master to set current time dependent conditions and track how events move the clock forward.